ChunxinZheng/Faux-Racket-Interpreter/README.md

 An interpreter for Faux Racket, written in Racket.

 The code was modified based on the Univeristy of Waterloo CS146 Assignments.
-The starter code (presented as the file [ was provided
+The starter code (presented in the file [AssignmentStarterCode.rkt]) was provided by CS 146 instructor team.

+The abstract syntaxe tree, guildlines for using the program, and referenced assignments links are provided below.

 ## Table of Contents